jt14den/better-research-software/episodes/06-code-correctness.md

            ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 AssertionError
 ```
+Our test is failing again - what is wrong now?

 On computer systems, representation of irrational numbers is typically not exact as they do not have an exact binary
 representation.